Smurfs: Multi-Agent System using Context-Efficient DFSDT for Tool Planning: Experiments

-Our experiments are conducted on ToolBench~\cite{qin2024toolllm}, which encompasses multi-step tool usage tasks across over 16,000 APIs.
-To evaluate the planning and reasoning capabilities of the LLMs, we focused our experiments on \textbf{intra-category multi-tool instructions (I2)} and \textbf{intra-collection multi-tool instructions (I3)}.
-These instructions involve selecting 2-5 tools from the same category or collection and sampling up to 3 APIs from each tool to formulate the instructions.
-We employed two metrics for evaluation: \textbf{(1) Pass Rate } measures the percentage of instructions successfully executed within the allocated budget, evaluated by ChatGPT. \textbf{(2) Win Rate } represents the preference selection by a ChatGPT evaluator when presented with two solution paths.
-All other settings are kept consistent with those of the ToolBench benchmark.
+StableToolBench is a tool learning benchmark derived from ToolBench~\cite{qin2024toolllm}, encompassing multi-step tool usage tasks across over 16,000 APIs.
+The benchmark employs two metrics for evaluation: \textbf{(1) Pass Rate} measures the percentage of instructions successfully executed within the allocated budget. \textbf{(2) Win Rate} represents the preference selection by a ChatGPT evaluator when presented with two solution paths.